Your dishwasher is gross—here’s how to clean it

 Your filter is built to accumulate gunk and bits of food, so that’s the place to start when cleaning your dishwasher.
 We have a whole separate article about how to clean your dishwasher’s filter if you want full details, but we’ll give you the short version.

-Every dishwasher is different, but most have a filter along the bottom of the tub, often close to where the washing arms attach.
+Every dishwasher is different, but most have a filter at the bottom of the tub, often near where the washing arms attach.
 If you have an older dishwasher model, you may need a screwdriver or ratchet, possibly with a particularly long or short neck.

 If you have a newer model—congratulations!—your filter is likely significantly easier to access and work with.